Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Power System Analysis Case Study: Urban Scale Load Flow

 \subsection{Load Flow Simulation Results}

 Figure~\ref{fig:voltage_magnitude_error} and Table~\ref{tab:Voltage-Magnitude-results} present a comparison of the voltage magnitude results obtained from the benchmark and proposed diffusion models.
+To ensure statistical robustness and account for the stochastic nature of the generative process, all LVGen models were evaluated over 10 independent runs; the results reported herein represent the average values across these runs.
+In Figure~\ref{fig:voltage_magnitude_error}, the red reference line represents perfect agreement between the true and predicted values.
+The black dashed lines define an acceptance band corresponding to $\pm1\%$ of the voltage magnitude, in accordance with statutory limits.
+Points within the band are plotted in black, while points outside the band are highlighted in orange.

-Models tend to perform well in estimating higher voltage magnitudes when the system load is at a minimum, but tend to be less accurate at lower voltage magnitudes when the load is near its peak.
+The models generally perform well in estimating higher voltage magnitudes when the system load is at a minimum, but tend to be less accurate at lower voltage magnitudes when the load is near its peak.
 In general, most methods overestimate the voltage magnitude, which could result in inappropriate decisions by system operators.
 In contrast, the LVGenWCS method consistently captures the trend of the voltage magnitude accurately, regardless of whether the values are high or low.

 The results in Table~\ref{tab:Voltage-Magnitude-results} compare the six methods, which show that LVGenWCS demonstrates a MAE that is five times lower (than the next best model).
 In addition to MAE, the 5th and 95th percentile errors are also reported.
 The range between the 5th and 95th percentiles provides insight into the distribution of the majority of errors, effectively excluding the most extreme 5\% at either end.
 Such insights are especially valuable for power system operators, whose primary concern is the reliable and consistent performance of predictive models under typical operating conditions.
 The LVGenWCS method also exhibits substantially lower errors within the 5th to 95th percentile range, indicating greater accuracy and reliability across the full spectrum of voltage magnitudes.
 Moreover, the results suggest that, in the context of a constrained power system where the system operator aims to maintain the voltage magnitude within ±0.05 p.u., only the LVGenWCS method possesses the capability to provide load predictions that remain within this limit.
 Consequently, it is the only method that can reliably support the system operator in making appropriate operational decisions.